reakain/NukeBot/README.md

 # NukeBot
-twitter bot for watching updates to file categories
+Twitter bot for watching updates to nuclear power and nuclear technology file categories.